Longitudinal Knowledge Assessment

 Larry Dean, MD, Chair

-Dr. Dean is currently a professor of medicine and surgery at the University of Washington (UW) School of Medicine and Director of the UW Medicine Regional Heart Center in Seattle, Washington.
+Dr. Dean is currently a Professor of Medicine at the University of Washington (UW) School of Medicine and the founding Director of the UW Medicine Heart Institute in Seattle.
 He is board certified in internal medicine, cardiovascular disease and interventional cardiology.

-Previously, Dr. Dean was a professor of medicine at the University of Alabama (UAB) School of Medicine where he also served as an assistant medical director of UAB Hospital.
-While there he practiced general and interventional cardiology and was involved in the early development of intra coronary stents.
+Previously, Dr. Dean was a Professor of Medicine at the University of Alabama (UAB) School of Medicine where he also served as an assistant medical director of UAB Hospital.
+While there he practiced general and interventional cardiology and was involved in the early development of coronary stents.

 Dr. Dean specializes in interventional cardiology and is widely published in that field.
-He is a fellow of the American College of Cardiology, the American Heart Association and is a Master Interventionalist of the Society for Cardiovascular Angiography and Interventions (SCAI).
+He is a fellow of the American College of Cardiology and the American Heart Association, and is a Master Interventionalist of the Society for Cardiovascular Angiography and Interventions (SCAI).
 He is also a past president of SCAI.
-In addition he is a member of the American Association for Physician Leadership and the American Medical Informatics Association.

 Funding for clinical trial expenses and staff, paid to the University of Washington School of Medicine, from the following company: